01 of 10

 Add glue and biscuits to one of the side pieces, and glue the corresponding slots in the edges of the assembly that are facing upward.
 Fit the side onto the assembly, aligning all of the biscuits with the slots.
 Tap the side piece into place, then tack it with finish nails.
 Flip the assembly over and install the remaining side piece using the same techniques.Continue to 5 of 10 below.

 05 of 10

-Begin by cutting two pieces of 2x2 to 48" and another two pieces of 2x2 cut to 21".
-Attach these four pieces together to form a 24" x 48" frame using 2-1/2" wood screws.
-Then, attach the frame to the bottom of the plywood box using a few more wood screws, driving the screws through the bottom of the box and into the edge pieces, taking care to make sure that the screw threads are not exposed.Continue to 6 of 10 below.
+Assemble the four 2x2s to form a 24-by-48-inch frame, using 2 1/2-inch wood screws.
+Attach the frame to the bottom of the plywood box using glue and 2-inch screws, driving the screws through the bottom of the box and into the frame.Continue to 6 of 10 below.

 06 of 10

 Cut and install full-width 1x4 trim along the bottom of the box so the wide face of the trim is flat against the plywood and all of the ends are mitered.
 Install the trim with glue and finish nails.
 Do the same to add 1 3/4-inch-wide trim along the top of the box so the edges of the trim are flush with the top of the box.

 Trim the top edges of the box with the 2 1/4-inch-wide pieces, mitering the ends and placing the trim facedown on the top of the box and flush on the outside with the 1 3/4-inch top trim.Continue to 7 of 10 below.